AI Workshop: learn to build apps with AI →

 item.innerHTML = ''

-Another solution that is suggested is this: create a loop, check if the firstChild property is defined (the element has at least a child) and then remove it:
+Another approach is to loop, check whether firstChild is defined (the element has at least one child), and then remove it:

 const item = document.querySelector('#itemId')